AirTime

 Works with any radio-controlled timepiece

-AirTime works with watches and clocks that use radio time signals for synchronization.
-Each brand calls this something different — Casio says “Multiband 6”, Citizen says “Radio Controlled”, and German watches call it “Funkuhr”.
+AirTime works with any radio-controlled watch or atomic clock that syncs via long-wave time signals.
+Each brand calls it something different — Casio says “Multiband 6”, Citizen says “Radio Controlled”, Seiko says “Radio Wave Control”, and German watches call it “Funkuhr”.
+If your watch won’t sync because you’re too far from a transmitter, AirTime is your fix.

 Casio